 - Transfer the cupcakes to a cooling rack and allow to cool completely before frosting.

 - Add the powdered sugar, vegan butter, soy milk* (see notes) and matcha green tea powder to an electric mixing bowl.

 - Starting on low speed and then gradually increasing speed, whisk until smooth and creamy.

 *Almond milk can be used instead of soy milk if you prefer.

 *You can use a different vegetable oil such as canola oil if you prefer.

-*You may not need to use all the soy milk in the frosting.
-Depending on the brand of vegan butter you use, if it has a higher water content than the one I used, you may need less soy milk added in.
+*The amount of soy milk to use in the frosting will depend on the brand of vegan butter you use.
+Some brands have a higher water content than others.
 So just add it in slowly until you reach the right consistency.
 If it still ends up too thin, add more powdered sugar.
 If it’s too thick, add more soy milk, a drop at a time until you reach the right consistency.

 *Adapted from my Vegan Vanilla Cupcakes

 - Method: Baking

 - Cuisine: Vegan